Phone-GWP-group

 Glass recycling symbol

-This symbol is used as a reminder to recycle glass packaging, either at recycling points or as part of your household recycling collection.
+This symbol is used as a reminder to recycle glass packaging, either at a recycling point or as part of your household recycling collection.

 Aluminium